simon-ritchie/apysc/docs_src/source/continue.md

 ```

 ```
-Exception: The `Continue` class can be instantiated in the with loop statement, for example, after the `with ap.For(...):` statement.
+Exception: The `Continue` class can be instantiated in the with loop statement, for example, after the `with ap.ForArrayIndices(...):` statement.
 ```